GBLutskii/AlliedTask/README.md

 # AlliedTask

+TwoSequencesSort.cs file contains methods for performing the task.
+Program.cs file just consistently executes these methotds with given files A.txt and B.txt.
+AlliedTaskTest.cs contains few tests for methods from class in TwoSequencesSort.cs.
+Tests are written in NUnit Framework (which is based on JUnit).

 Here's the original task:

 There are two text files A and B, each containing a sorted sequence of integer numbers.